typestack/routing-controllers/README.md

 // you can send a request to http://localhost:3000/users?filter={"showAll": true}
 // and it will show you "all users"
 ```

+If `UserFilter` is an interface - then simple literal object will be created.
+If its a class - then instance of this will be created.

 #### Set custom ContentType